aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/_index.md

 - **Is it possible to generate multiple barcodes on one image?** Absolutely – create separate `BarcodeGenerator` instances and draw them onto a single `Graphics2D` canvas.
 - **Do these settings affect barcode readability?** When configured correctly, custom sizes maintain ISO/GS1 compliance and ensure scanner compatibility.

-## What is a Custom Barcode Size in Java?
+## What is “set barcode size java”?

-A **custom barcode size** refers to explicitly defining the width, height, and module dimensions of a barcode image rather than relying on the library’s defaults.
-This gives you precise control over how the barcode fits into UI layouts, printed labels, or PDF documents.
+A **custom barcode size** means you explicitly define the width, height, and module dimensions of a barcode image instead of relying on the library’s defaults.
+In Java this gives you precise control over how the barcode fits into UI layouts, printed labels, or PDF documents.

-## Why Use Custom Barcode Size Java?
+## Why use set barcode size java?

 - **Fit exact layout constraints** – match label dimensions or UI components without extra padding.
 - **Improve scan reliability** – larger modules can be easier for low‑resolution cameras, while smaller sizes save space on dense packaging.